What Is Thai Cashew Chicken?

 Can I use chicken breast instead of thighs for Thai cashew chicken?

-You can.
-Cut it slightly smaller than you would thighs, three-quarter inch pieces, and pull it from the heat the moment the pink is gone.
+The recipe calls for chicken breast sliced thin, which works well when cut to the right size and not overcooked.
+Pull it from the heat the moment the pink is gone.
 Breast meat will tighten quickly at high heat and become dry if overcooked.
-Thigh meat is more forgiving.
-If you use breast meat, do not let it sit in the wok while you add other ingredients ā remove it, finish the vegetables and sauce, and return it at the end.
+Do not let it sit in the wok while you add other ingredients.
+Remove it, finish the vegetables and sauce, and return it at the end.

 What makes Thai cashew chicken different from Chinese cashew chicken?